What is eCommerce? Everything you need to know [2022 guide]

 The eCommerce industry has become an indispensable part of global retail sales.

-In this guide, we’ll cover all of the eCommerce basics you need to know.
+If you want to learn more about what eCommerce means and how it works in 2024, this article’s for you.
+In it, we cover the basics you need to know.
 We’ll also take a look at some successful online stores—and share a little bit about how they came to be.

 What is eCommerce?

-Step 1: customer places an order
+Step 1: The customer places an order.

-Step 2: retailer processes order information
+Step 2: Retailer processes order information.

 In the next step, the storeowner processes payment information and prepares the item for delivery.

 The last step is where product shipping is carried out.
-All the logistics elements — from product handling to information and control — play an essential role in ensuring successful delivery to the customer.
+All the logistics elements— from product handling to information and control —play an essential role in ensuring successful delivery to the customer.

-And that’s essentially how eCommerce works.
 If you get the basics right and find ways to reduce friction at each step, you are more likely to be successful.

 Types of eCommerce Businesses

 You can categorize eCommerce businesses based on the type of products or services they sell online.
-Here’s a look at the most common types of eCommerce merchants:
+Here’s a look at the most common types of merchants:

 1. Digital Products Retailers